Rush Limbo, the EIB network and the Limbo Institute for Advanced Conservative Studies.

 And it has people who are thinking about is craving the truth.

-they're craving leadership and authority that they trust that they don't think has been corrupted.
+They're craving leadership and authority that they trust, that they don't think has been corrupted.

 And frankly, if I may be honest, I hope this program is one of those places.

-If it's legit, it's legit if I think it is but I have no political agenda attached to whatever I learn about this and then pass on.
+But I have no political agenda attached to whatever I learn about this and then pass on.

 But that's not true of everybody involved in this.

-So it's scary is the is the bottom line.
+So it's scary is the bottom line.

-Now you add to this what what she just reminded us all of about how HIV became a politically correct disease.
+Now you add to this what she just reminded us all of about how HIV became a politically correct disease.

 It was the first disease that had civil rights.